-To get to the essential ideas of their implementation, we will look at (wildly) simplified versions of:
+To get to the essential ideas of how metaprogramming can help in creating a testing framework we will look at:

 Oliver fell in love with open source in the 1990s and with Python in 2006.
 He creates and helps maintain test and automation tools helping developers and companies to produce better software more effectively.

 In 2016 he joined the tox project and is now one of the maintainers.
 Since 2017 he has been spending up to 20% of his time at Avira working on tox and other open source projects.